marcusg1k/coursera-python-/examstuff.md

 iterators: variables that allow you to loop through a collection one item at a time
 loop: a sequence that makes the computer do repetitive tasks
 programming: the process of writing a program to behave in different ways
+pass: a placeholder statement which is used when the syntax requires a statement, but you dont want to execute any code or command
+recursion: the repeated application of the same procedure to a smaller problem while loop: this is used when a segment of code needs to execute repeatedly while a condition is true